Doug Overall, chaplain & bereavement coordinator for Compassus, in Prescott Valley, Arizona, explains how to nurture veterans in Hospice care.

 As Brian’s death quickly approached, he needed sacred space to express the toxic memories that had haunted him.

 Rituals can often help our veterans experience the confession, forgiveness and cleansing they are seeking prior to their death.
 Rituals are taking place all around us all the time.

 I often urge individuals and families to consider some ritual or ceremonial observance of acknowledgement if that will help provide comfort and possible closure for the journey yet to be traveled.

-We are honored not only to hear their stories but seek to honor their wishes as they near the end of their life journey.
+We are privileged to hear their stories and to honor their wishes as they near the end of their life journey.

 This article originally appeared in Everyday Compassion magazine.
 To browse full issues of the magazine, click here.